Saint-Gilles Prison: Location and accessibility

 Saint-Gilles Prison is located at 106, avenue Ducpétiaux/Ducpétiauxlaan in Saint-Gilles, on the borders with Ixelles and Forest.
 The rear of the surrounding wall borders the Avenue de la Jonction/Verbindingslaan, opposite Forest Prison.
 The two prisons are connected by an underground passage used to serve to transfer prisoners.
 This close proximity causes frequent confusion between the two prisons in the media.

 The Brussels-Capital Region has, in total, three prisons in the area: Saint-Gilles Prison, Forest Prison, as well as its women's quarter (known as Berkendael Prison), whose separate entrance opens onto the Rue de Berkendael/Berkendaalstraat.
-This site is served by the premetro (underground tram) station Albert (on lines 4 and 10), as well as the bus stop Prison/Gevangenis (on line 54).

 Controversies

 Detention conditions

 In terms of detention conditions, Saint-Gilles Prison is marked by chronic overcrowding.
 Despite slight improvements, reports from the European Committee point to an overcrowding rate that still hovers around 50%.
 In 2017, the annual report of the General Directorate of Penitentiaries reported that, since the prison took over its function as a remand centre in 2016, there have been 896 male inmates for 579 places, representing an average prison overcrowding rate of 48%.
 This situation persists and is the cause of numerous staff strikes, the main effect of which is to further deteriorate detention conditions.

 Since 2020 and the outbreak of the COVID-19 pandemic in Belgium, the situation has become even more tense.
 The application of measures such as social distancing is impossible in an overcrowded prison: 903 inmates for 850 places on 24 November 2021, bearing in mind that this increase in capacity has only been achieved by putting cells designed for a single inmate into "duos" or "trios".
 This has led to the emergence of multiple "clusters" of infection, prompting the mayor of Saint-Gilles, Charles Picqué, to issue an order prohibiting new entries.